Nachman Krochmal: Moreh Nevukhe ha-Zeman

 Moreh Nevukhe ha-Zeman (Guide for the Perplexed of the Time) is a philosophy of Jewish history, and has a double importance.
 On the one side it was a critical examination of the Rabbinic literature and much influenced subsequent investigators.
 On the other side, Krochmal, in the words of Nahum Slouschz, "was the first Jewish scholar who views Judaism, not as a distinct and independent entity, but as a part of the whole of civilization."
 Krochmal, under Hegelian influences, regarded the nationality of Israel as consisting in its religious genius, its spiritual gifts.
 Thus Krochmal may be called the originator of the idea of the mission of the Jewish people, "cultural Zionism".

 The book is divided into seventeen chapters, of which the first six deal with religion in general.

 Ch. vii describes Israel's spiritual gift as the desire for and faculty of seeking God.
 The next three chapters contain a philosophical analysis of Jewish history, which, corresponding to Israel's attachment to the Lord, that is, to its religious development, is divided into three epochs.
 These epochs terminate respectively: (1) with the death of Gedaliah after the destruction of the Temple; (2) with the death of Bar Kokba (ca. 135); and (3) with the expulsion of the Jews from Spain (1492).
 The author does not characterize the modern period in which he himself lived.

 Ch. xi-xv deal with the post-exilic Biblical and the Apocryphal literature and with the various religious movements.
 The author discusses also the necessity of tradition and gives a critical résumé of the development of the Halakhah and Aggadah.

 Ch. xvi gives a brief sketch of the future development of Jewish religious philosophy based on the principles of Hegel.
 The work finishes with an exposition of Ibn Ezra's philosophy.
 The historical digressions in the book touch the profoundest problems of Jewish science; and it remains their indisputable merit to have paved the way for critical studies in Jewish history.
 The work really became, as intended by the author, a "guide" to students of Jewish science in the nineteenth century.

+Krochmal presented a universal theory of "organismic-cyclical" Jewish history, and believed that Jews defied the laws of human history.